 Letrozole is a type of hormone therapy drug.
-It is a treatment for breast cancer in women who have had their menopause.
-It is also called Femara.
+It is also known as Femara.

-How letrozole works
+How does letrozole work?

 Letrozole lowers the levels of the female sex hormone oestrogen in the body.
 Oestrogen stimulates some breast cancers to grow.
 These breast cancers are called hormone sensitive or hormone receptor positive.
 Letrozole can stop or slow the growth of these cancers.

 Letrozole only works in women who have had their menopause.

 After the menopause, women don't produce oestrogen from their ovaries.
 But they still produce a small amount by using an enzyme called aromatase.
 This turns other sex hormones called androgens into oestrogen.
 This change happens mainly in fatty tissue, muscle and the skin.
 Letrozole is a type of drug called an aromatase inhibitor.
 It blocks aromatase so that it can't change androgens into oestrogen.

 You have letrozole as a tablet.

 You should take the right dose, not more or less.

 Talk to your healthcare team before you stop taking or miss a dose of a cancer drug.